2 cities pursued more school for kids. Only 1 pulled it off.

 RICHMOND, Va. — Jonathan Oliva is in third grade, but struggles to read and write.

-Jonathan, his older sister and cousins watched from the backseat as Lucas shook her head.
-So many obstacles stand between Jonathan and reading fluently.
-Much of his short academic career was spent online.

-“We can only help him so much,” said Lucas, who came to the U.S. from Guatemala when she was 13 and has limited experience with school herself.
-“He needs more time in school.”
+“He needs more time in school,” said Lucas, who came to the U.S. from Guatemala when she was 13 and has limited experience with school herself.

 Lucas doesn’t know the man in charge of Richmond’s schools tried — not once, but twice — to give students just that.